PhoenixBureau/PythonOberon/docs/source/index.rst

     python -i -m oberon

-It will use the ``disk.img`` file by default.
+It will use the ``disk.img`` file and run for eight million cycles by default.
 At around 3400000 cycles the screen background begins to fill in, and at around 6500000 cycles the window content begins to be drawn.

+(The ``-i`` option tells the Python interpreter to drop into the interactive REPL after cycling the emulator.
+Without it the script will just exit and the screen will disappear.)

 Screenshot
 ----------------------------------

+After eight million cycles:

 .. image:: _static/Screenshot.png